 Myth #2: The Montana was Designed to Counter the Yamato

 Another big misconception about the Montana class was they were “Yamato killers”.
 Yes, They were the only other battleship capable of engaging the Yamato on equal terms.
 Also, the Yamato was known to the US Navy at the time of design.
 However, what the US Navy thought they knew about the Yamato was a far cry from what it actually was.

 It would be a long time before the US had a grasp of the Yamato’s capabilities.
-When design started in 1938, the Yamato was believed to be a standard battleship.
+When the Montana class design started in 1938, the Yamato was believed to be a standard battleship of roughly 35,000 tons.
 Over the course of the war, new evidence slowly allowed the navy to better understand what it was that it was up against.
-A breakdown of discoveries about the Yamato can be broken down into the following:

 So if the Montana wasn’t designed to counter the Yamato, why was it so large?
 It is largely because the ship was designed to withstand the firepower of its own guns.
 The 16″/50 cannon when coupled with the “super heavy” 2700lb shell could have been the finest battleship gun ever to see service.
 At long ranges, its penetration power was almost that of the larger Japanese18.1″ shell.
 Due to this similarity, the fact that the Montana was so well protected was really a happy accident.

 The other contributing factor was that the US wanted a battleship more powerful than anything its adversaries was likely to use.
 A ship more powerful than the vessels preceding it, the Bismark class of Germany, the Nagato class of Japan, and so on.
 An almost impractically large ship to dominate all others.
 In some ways the US didn’t believe anyone else would construct such a large ship.
 Unknown to the US, Japan had the exact same thoughts when designing the Yamato.